See an accessible format of this information here.

 It is the Police and Crime Commissioner’s responsibility to set the level of council tax you pay towards policing, known as the precept.

-The Commissioner’s overall budget for policing is made up of 45% funding from central Government and 55% from local council tax.
+The Commissioner holds the total budget for policing in Surrey, that is made up of 45% funding from central Government and 55% from local council tax.
 Surrey receives one of the lowest grants for policing in the country, which the Commissioner is working with the Government to address.

 What has been achieved?